kyrielie/ao3downloader/README.md

   --no-login            Disable login (default: enabled)
   ```

+Make sure you wrap urls in " quote marks `"https://archiveofourown.org/works..."` to avoid errors.

 For some reason it was easiest for me to write code that expects multiple formats in the form: `-f epub -f html -f mobi` etc. But also it's not working right now idk why :sob:, so only one format at a time.

 So like you could also put multiple search / paged links interspaced with work links in your text file and number of pages you want to download from each, but why would you do that.
 I do not recommend doing that.

 Still not sure how to start from last page stopped on with this.
+I think if your link contains the `&page=#` at the end that is the page that you will start downloading at.

 ## Helpful Tips